Sberbank: PDMR Shareholding

 DJ Sberbank: PDMR Shareholding

-Sberbank (SBER) Sberbank: PDMR Shareholding 08-Sep-2021 / 19:15 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+Sberbank (SBER) Sberbank: PDMR Shareholding 10-Sep-2021 / 18:30 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------

-Sberbank informs that its PDMR Alexander Vedyakhin, First Deputy Chairman of the Executive Board, made the transaction in Sberbank's debt instruments
+Sberbank informs that its PDMR Anatoly Popov, Deputy Chairman of the Board, made the transaction in Sberbank's debt instruments

 -----------------------------------------------------------------------------------------------------------------------